Skilled Worker Visa UK

 Dependant visas are available for children if:

-• One parent is already in the UK and the other parent is applying for entry-clearance to join them along with the child.
+• One parent is already in the UK and the other parent is applying for entry clearance to join them along with the child.

 Dependant visas can only be applied for by the children of a sole parent if:

-• There are serious or compelling reasons for why the child can exceptionally apply as the dependant of only one of his/her parents.
+• There are serious or compelling reasons why the child can exceptionally apply as the dependant of only one of his/her parents.

 Having sufficient finances to support a family without recourse to public funds is a requirement of the Dependant Visa.